Can I get Summer financial aid?

-Funds are awarded on a first-come, first-serve basis through completion of a Summer Financial Aid Application or a Summer Work-Study Form for Students Not Enrolled in Summer Credits.
+Funds are offered on a first-come, first-serve basis through completion of a Summer Financial Aid Application or a Summer Work-Study Form for Students Not Enrolled in Summer Credits.

-Those requesting work-study who are not initially awarded will be put on a waiting list.
+Those requesting work-study who are not initially offered funding will be put on a waiting list.

 Do I have to be enrolled for classes during the Summer to receive work-study?

 Enrollment is not required to receive work-study only funding during the Summer Semester.